Duc1e/Wind-Turbine-Project-GEOG563/README.md

 -   Step 4: Fisheries data

     Our fisheries strategy is evolving.
-The version "Step 4a" calculates a simple proxy allocation of annual Oregon commercial fishing data (around \$190M statewide (QUERY: Why do we allocate total statewide revenue to these two areas?).
+The version "Step 4a" calculates a simple proxy allocation of annual Oregon commercial fishing data (around \$190M statewide, of which we estimate \$9.45M to come from the study area).
 The code contains two algorithms: calculate fishing in a grid zone based on its distance from shore, and calculate it based on the depth of water in the area.

-    A key assumption in this paper (taken from Crow 2024) is that fishing in a zone with a wind turbine is only 1/2 as productive as fishing in open water.
+    A key assumption is that fishing in a zone with a wind turbine is only 1/2 as productive as fishing in open water.
 This is parameter in the code, and 1/4 and 3/4 are coded up as options to explore.

     Run Step 4 by sourcing the file.
 It also contains several "maps" (TODO: make real maps).